UCS curriculum was already in alignment with the National Curriculum, 2006. SNC implementation does not have a major impact on the UCS Curriculum.

 Yes, you may order/buy books online.
 The procedure is:

 You are requested to visit your nearby Campus to get your child registered, followed by an interview and admission test.
 Once your child is interviewed and clears the test, the challan form is issued.
 When the admission fee is deposited in the bank, your child’s seat is confirmed.
-Please note that the registration fee is not refundable and does not confirm the admission.

 Yes, we have the policy in place.
 Parents wanting to pay fees for the entire Academic Year will be given a discount of 6%; whereas, parents who are interested in paying the fee for half of the Academic Year, will be given a discount of 3%.